magomimmo/modern-cljs/doc/tutorial-02.md

 this REPL.
 You can add it if you wish by installing [rlwrap][12] and following the instructions [here][13].
-Even better, you could take a look at the [Tutorial 18 - Housekeeping][19] which explains another brepl option which can be run from a standard CLJ REPl.
+Even better, you could take a look at the [Tutorial 18 - Housekeeping][19] which explains another brepl option which can be run from a standard CLJ REPL.

 If you created a new git branch as suggested in the preamble of this tutorial, I suggest you to commit the changes as follows